 When thinking about biomarkers or particular characteristics of a patient population, it is important for sponsors to consider where they are in the drug development life cycle.
 Limiting the eligible study population based on specific biomarkers could negatively impact the enrollment rate for a trial.
-However, the use of biomarkers can also help sponsors select a population that is more likely to have non-confounded safety readouts while also improving the potential to see an efficacy signal where one is expected based on preclinical research.
+However, the use of biomarkers can also help sponsors select a population that is more likely to have nonconfounded safety readouts while also improving the potential to see an efficacy signal where one is expected based on preclinical research.

-Generally, the objectives of Phase 1 studies are dose-finding, safety assessment, development of an initial safety profile, and, in oncology, potentially an initial efficacy readout.
-Phase 2 studies are typically designed to give a robust readout on efficacy.
+Generally, the objectives of Phase 1 studies are dose selection, safety assessment, and development of an initial safety profile.
+Phase 2 studies are typically designed to give an initial readout of an efficacy signal.
 However, there are special considerations in oncology trials where Phase 1 studies may be driven by the mechanism of action and include patients with different tumor types.

-In addition to dose-finding and safety assessment, the objective of these Phase 1 studies is to select the indication(s) to be pursued in Phase 2 studies.
-In each of these early-phase studies, biomarkers can be used to enrich the study population by informing the selection of patients who are most likely to tolerate and to respond to treatment, thereby limiting the number of patients who receive ineffective therapy or doses and minimizing the likelihood of early-stage product failure due to inappropriate patient selection or study design.
+In addition to dose selection and safety assessment, a goal of these Phase 1 studies is to identify the indication(s) to be pursued in Phase 2 studies.
+In each of these early-phase studies, biomarkers can be used to enrich the study population by informing the selection of patients who are most likely to tolerate and to respond to treatment, thereby limiting the number of patients who receive ineffective therapy or doses and minimizing the likelihood of early-stage product failure due to inappropriate patient selection.